Latest News

 The following things prohibit you from establishing good moral character:

-There are also other things that can prevent you from showing good moral character, such as committing a criminal act (even if you were not convicted), lying about being a US citizen, and refusing to pay child support.
+Other things can prevent you from showing good moral character, such as committing a criminal act (even if you were acquitted), lying about being a US citizen, and refusing to pay child support.

 An immigration attorney might need more documents showing your good moral character.
 This could include references, records of your work, or tax returns.